Skip to main content

 2. Look at the last 28 days of data.

-Queries Tab: Scroll down and click the Queries tab to see what people are searching for when they find you.
+Queries Tab: Scroll down and click the Queries tab to see what people are actually searching for when they find you.

 Ask yourself: